 Support the Foundation

-Recent graduates of Piedmont Technical College’s nursing program at the Greenwood campus were recognized in a pinning ceremony in August.
+Recent graduates of Piedmont Technical College’s practical nursing and associate degree nursing programs at the Greenwood campus were recognized in a pinning ceremony in August.

 Piedmont Technical College will be hosting a Dream It Do It community night for Edgefield County Monday, August 29 at Strom Thurmond High School.
 The event will be in the school cafeteria from 5-7 p.m.
 Dinner will be provided.